jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.4.7 (2023/04/14) =
+* Add: Slowing moving to a system for the Chatbot V2 that can handle animations.
+* Fix: With the Chatbot V2, always the default chatbot was displayed.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.4.6 (2023/04/13) =
 * Add: Friendly message to those who don't have access to GPT-4.
 * Fix: Many fixed related to the Chatbot V2.
 * Update: Enhanced the content-aware feature (and fixed it for the Chatbot V2)
 * Add: Remove failed and cancelled finetuning jobs.
 * Update: Cleaned the internal API.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.4.4 (2023/04/12) =
 * Add: Site-wide V2 chatbot.